 Want ‘Free’ Eggs in Montana?
 Do the Math Before You Buy Chicks

-Egg prices are soaring.
+Egg prices remain high.

 Eggs have traditionally been one of the most affordable foods.
 I recall the days of being young, single, and broke.
 When my paycheck was gone, at least I could scrounge up enough spare change to get a dozen eggs.
 It wasn't that long ago that you could commonly find eggs on sale for around a dollar a dozen.
-Everyday prices gradually edged to around $2-ish per dozen in recent years and in the last month or so prices have escalated drastically in Billings and nationwide, thanks to avian bird flu that has been decimating poultry in the US this year.

 $5 a dozen?!
 Get out of here with that nonsense.